 Content Briefs

 Content briefs are the core of Content Studio.
-Each brief defines a piece of content to create -- what topic, what format, which competitors to address -- and uses AI to generate a draft you can review, edit, and publish.
+Each brief defines a piece of content to create -- what topic, what format, and what objective it should serve -- and can use AI to generate a draft you can review, copy, edit outside Cleotic, and publish.

 What a content brief contains